Hyogo Park of the Oriental White Stork

 Access

 Hachigoro Toshima Wetlands is located approximately 1.5km from JR Kinosaki Onsen Station.
-To get there you can either walk (about 20min), ride a bike (rental bicycles are available, more information can be found at the link below) or drive (more information on rental cars can also be found at the link below.)
+To get there you can either walk (about 20min), ride a bicycle, or drive.

-Designated as a special natural treasure and designated as rare domestic wildlife.
-The wild stork population became extinct in 1971, but through conservation and breeding efforts the stork population is being restored.
+Designated as a national natural treasure and rare domestic wildlife, the Oriental White Stork became extinct in Japan in 1971, but through conservation and breeding efforts the stork population is being restored.

 Public-viewing cage

 At the Hyogo Park of the Oriental White Stork, visitors can view the storks that have been breed and raised in captivity.
-Throughout the day visitors can also listen to informative lectures about the stork.
 In the afternoon, they also welcome visitors to watch as the staff feed the storks.

 Culture Pavilion